Adaptive Data-Driven Prediction in a Building Control Hierarchy: A Case Study of Demand Response in Switzerland: Case study: setup of DR program, building test bed and SFC controller

 \subsubsection{Predictive building controller}

-Every day starting from 00:00, the predictive building controller takes effect.
-It receives the outputs ($\bar{P}$ and $\gamma$) from the day-ahead planner, the controller regularly optimizes the HP power setpoint $u$ and the intraday power transaction $\bar{P}_{int}$ every 15 minutes.
-Following the \change{regulations} from Swissgrid, $\bar{P}_{int}$ can be varied 45 minutes ahead of the actual AGC signal is assigned, this helps to improve the flexibility of AGC tracking.
-The proposed predictive building controller skips the building modeling step via the use of the DDP.
-Every 15 minutes, it runs the following steps repeatedly:
+Starting each day at 00:00, the predictive building controller began its operations.
+It received the outputs ($\bar{P}$ and $\gamma$) from the day-ahead planner, optimized the HP power setpoint $u$ and the intraday power transaction $\bar{P}_{int}$ every 15 minutes.
+According to Swissgrid regulations, $\bar{P}_{int}$ can be adjusted 45 minutes before the actual AGC signal is assigned, improving the flexibility of AGC tracking.
+This predictive building controller was also developed from using the DDP and bi-level DeePC.
+Every 15 minutes, the controller executed the following steps repeatedly:

 \begin{itemize}[topsep=0em,itemsep=0.1em] \item[1.]
 (This step is only conducted at 00:00 each day).
 Retrieve the recent operational data.
 If the two prerequisites~\eqref{eqn:PE_check} and~\eqref{eqn:PC_check} are met, update the Hankel matrix. \item[2.]
 Construct the $t_{init}$-step vectors $\mathbf{y}_{init}, \mathbf{u}_{init}, \mathbf{w}_{init}$ from the most recent operational data. \item[3.]
 Obtain the weather forecast from the weather API and create the $N_{}$-step vector $\bar{\mathbf{w}}_{pred}$. \item[4.]
 Predict the AGC signal, which will be described in Section~\ref{sect:V_para}, and construct the $N_{}$-step vector $\bar{\bm{\alpha}}_{pred}$. \item[5.]
 Retrieve the current \ac{soc} $SoC_{t}$ from the ESS. \item[6.]
 Solve the following robust optimization problem with a 15-minute resolution.
 The details of the control policy~\eqref{eqn:SFC2_6} will be described later. \end{itemize}